 How To Cook Green Mussels

-- First, defrost the mussels.
-You can remove them from your freezer and place them in the refrigerator overnight.
-If you're short on time, place the mussels in a large bowl of cold water.
-Change the water every 15 minutes, and they should be ready in about 30 minutes.
+- To thaw the mussels, transfer them from the freezer to the refrigerator and let them sit overnight.
+If you're short on time, place them in a large bowl of cold water, changing the water every 15 minutes; they should be ready in about 30 minutes.
+Once thawed, pat them dry with a paper towel.

-- Heat the oil in a large skillet over medium-high heat.
-When the oil is shimmering, add shallots or a diced yellow onion and garlic.
-Season with salt and pepper.
+- In a large skillet, heat oil over medium-high heat.
+When the oil is shimmering, add shallots and garlic, seasoning with salt and pepper.
+Sauté for about 2 minutes, or until the shallots are soft and fragrant.

-- Add the mussels, increase the heat to high, and cover tightly.
-Cook for about 8 minutes, shaking the pan often.
+- Next, add butter, parsley, and wine, cooking for an additional minute.
+Add the mussels, raise the heat to high, and cover the skillet tightly.
+Cook for approximately 8 minutes, shaking the pan occasionally.

 Recipe Variations